Table of Contents

 - Athletic ability

-You need to drink enough water after doing exercise so to make up the lost fluid.
+You need to drink enough water after doing exercise so to make up for the lost fluid.
 Water-rich food also helps you to stay hydrated.

 Check the signs of dehydration during exercise.